PROFILE

 eliminating funding for terrorist networks and

 combating money laundering.
-Hong Kong has passed
+Hong Kong agreed to

-legislation designed to bring Hong Kong into
+passed legislation designed to bring Hong Kong

-compliance with applicable UN anti-terror
+into compliance with applicable UN anti-terror

 resolutions and Financial Action Task Force